TristanD7854/LolTimerApp/Roadmap.md

 -display last seconds the summs are not available           DONE
     (highlight summs with timer + colors)

--display ranks
+-display ranks                                              DONE
     can hide them

--display tower golds (independant of the game), global and local
+-display tower golds
+    (independant of the game), global and local

+-display gold by level ?
+    levels give stats that can be converted to gold (most of them are useless but still) search it at least

+-add unit tests + cypress (E2E)

+-clean all (see todo + observable overkill)

 ### OWN API - For runes/champions/items stats (like champion spells damage ratios)